SwapnilPurohit/SOR_26/README.md

 ### Lidar

+> **In short:** Lidar sends out laser beams and measures how long they take to bounce back, building a map of distances around the robot.
+2D lidar scans a flat ring (used for basic obstacle avoidance/mapping); 3D lidar adds vertical scan layers for a full 3D point cloud of the environment.

 Like the camera, lidar requires a URDF link/joint plus a Gazebo sensor plugin.

 #### 2D Lidar

+> **In short:** Scans 360° around the robot on a single horizontal plane, producing a `LaserScan` — great for cheap, fast obstacle detection and basic 2D mapping.

 Add the link/joint to `erc_bot.urdf`:
 ```xml